Home > Resources > How to transfer iPhone photos to your MacBook Air

 How to transfer photos from iPhone to MacBook Air wirelessly

-Although iCloud provides offers secure and encrypted services for data backup and syncing, you need to subscribe to an additional space plan when you run out of the 5GB of free space.
+Although iCloud provides secure and encrypted services for data backup and syncing, you need to subscribe to an additional space plan when you run out of the 5GB of free space.

 2. Launch Photos app on your MacBook, then navigate to Photos > Preferences / Settings in the top left menu.